web2solutions/dhx/docs/RESTfulClient.md

-# MAP API RESTful client
+# REST API RESTful client

-The MAP API RESTful client is a Javascript client which provides support to consume end points from MAP RESTful API.
+The REST API RESTful client is a Javascript client which provides support to consume end points from REST RESTful API.

-It means you will no longer use classical ajax calls to fetch content from MAP API.
+It means you will no longer use classical ajax calls to fetch content from REST API.

 The basic features of the client are:

-  * Provides an auth system for MAP API
+  * Provides an auth system for REST API
   * Creates database resources
   * List database resources
   * Update database resources